saturneric/GpgFrontend/docs/contract.md

 ## Languages

 You can write to me in the following language.

 1. English
 2. Chinese
 3. Deutsch

 ## GPG Public Key Info

+This is the PGP public key that I support for a long time.
+You can use this public key to establish encrypted communication with me.
+Please use plain text for encrypted communication, do not use rich text formats such as HTML.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----